ArtesOscuras/Lists/README.md

 Directory - Famous Directory.2.3.medium originally from Dirbuster, commontly used for fuzzing directoryes.
 A little bit old (2007).
 Extracted from Seclists.

+Subdomains - Common used list for fuzzing subdomains.
+Extracted from seclists

+Subdomains2 - Bigger and more updated list for fuzzing subdomains, extracted from fuzzdicts.